-Since 1 January 2014 Arch Reinsurance Europe Underwriting Designated Activity Company, ("Arch Re"), provides reinsurance cover to the Company.
+Since 1 January 2014 Arch Reinsurance Europe Underwriting Designated Activity Company, ("Arch Re"), provides reinsurance cover to the Company and during 2020 ECCU renewed its reinsurance treaties with Arch Re to 31st December 2021.

 Arch Re is an Irish based reinsurer and is part of Arch Capital Group Ltd, a Bermudan based global reinsurer.
 Arch Re is rated A+ by S&P and Fitch.

-Arch Re provides cover for individual large claims, aggregated across product lines, in excess of €40,000 or £30,000 for each life.
+Arch Re provides cover for individual large claims, aggregated across group product lines, in excess of €40,000 or £30,000 for each life.
 There is a cap of €1m on each life.

-A stop loss treaty comes into effect should claims exceed 105% of net written premiums, (i.e. gross written premium per financial statements less reinsurance premium for other reinsurance treaties).
-The benefit is capped at 20% of the gross written premium.
+A Stop Loss treaty comes into effect should claims exceed 105% of net written premiums, (i.e. gross written premium per financial statements less reinsurance premium for other reinsurance treaties).
+In 2020 ECCU introduced an additional €15m layer of Stop Loss Cover, in response to the COVID-19 pandemic, providing total Stop Loss Cover of €30m.